 Thank you to our 2022 National Corn Yield Contest Sponsors

-The 2022 National Corn Yield Contest is closed.
+Congratulations 2022 National Corn Yield Contest Winners!

 DOWNLOAD PDF Resources for 2022: Download the Entry & Harvest Rules 2022 which includes the following information What's New in 2022 Yield Calculation Formula Yield Worksheet with Signature Also available for download below are (updates coming soon): Sales Rep Login Tips Supervisor Training (Powerpoint) Promotional Activities 2022 Mark your calendar Early entry: May 2 - June 30, 2022 $75 per online entry plus one-time affiliated State/NCGA membership fee (if applicable) Final entry: July 1 - Aug.
 17, 2022 $110 per online entry plus one-time affiliated State/NCGA membership fee (if applicable) Harvest entry: Aug.
 18 - Nov.
 30, 2022 NCGA National Corn Yield Contest Winners will be announced Dec.
 14, 2022Learn More